1. What is a Compound Sentence?

 4. Types of Compound Sentences

 As mentioned, a compound sentence combines two independent clauses.
-But, sometimes a compound sentence is about:
+Some common formats for compound sentences are:

-- or two different subjects doing the same thing.
+- two completely different subjects doing performing actions

 a.
 When one subject does more than one thing: